ixdat/ixdat/docs/source/measurement.rst

 The general pluggable structure is defined by ``Measurement``, connecting every measurement to a *reader* for importing from text, a *backend* for saving and loading in ``ixdat``, a *plotter* for visualization, and an *exporter* for saving outside of ``ixdat``.
-Each TechniqueMeasurement class will likely hav its own default reader, plotter, and exporter, while an ``ixdat`` session will typically work with one backend handled by the ``db`` model.
+Each TechniqueMeasurement class will likely have its own default reader, plotter, and exporter, while an ``ixdat`` session will typically work with one backend handled by the ``db`` model.